barek2k2/ML_Ruby/README.md

     ]
   predictions = ml.predict(new_messages)
 ```
 It's important to note that the size of your training dataset plays a significant role in enhancing the accuracy of the model's predictions.
-As you increase the volume of training data available to the model, it gains a better understanding of patterns and trends within the data which leads to more precise and reliable predictions.
+By incorporating real-world, authentic data and expanding the amount of training data for the model, it gains a better understanding of patterns and trends within the data which leads to more precise and reliable predictions.
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/barek2k2/ML_Ruby/.